RobotnikAutomation/robot_simulation/README.md

 [![Simulation View][product-screenshot]](https://github.com/RobotnikAutomation/robot_simulation)

-This package will combine the different Robotnik packages in ROS2 to simulate the robots in the different available platforms, as Gazebo Classic, Gazebo Ignition, etc.
+This package will combine the different Robotnik packages in ROS2 to simulate the robots in the different available platforms, as Gazebo Ignition, Gazebo Classic (DEPRECATED), etc.

 This README will guide you to the simulation usage and the custom simulations that you can build for your own projects.